George Willey

-(Octavius) George Willey (12 January 1886 – 12 July 1952) was a Labour Party politician in England.
+(Octavius) George Willey CBE (12 January 1886 – 12 July 1952) was a Labour Party politician in England.
 He was a Member of Parliament (MP) from 1945 until his death.

 Early career

 Willey was responsible for running Teesside's Air Raid Precautions service during the Second World War.
 A trade unionist and campaigner, Willey first stood for Parliament at the 1923 general election in the Skipton constituency, but did not win a seat.
 He was unsuccessful again in Skipton at the 1924 election, and also in Birmingham West at the 1931 and 1935 general elections.

 Political career

 Willey finally won a seat in the Labour landslide at the 1945 general election when he was elected for Cleveland; a seat which had only once before elected a Labour MP (in 1929).
 Willey had been one of ten official candidates selected by the National Union of General and Municipal Workers (NUGMW), alongside Tom Williamson and others; all ten were elected.

 He was re-elected in 1950 and 1951, and was awarded a CBE for political and public services.
 He died in office in 1952, aged 66.